CHP Officers Clear Protesters From Governor Newsom's Fair Oaks Mansion Demanding Mass Clemency For California Inmates

-FAIR OAKS (CBS13) – CHP officers have cleared most of the protesters from the front of Governor Newsom’s Mansion in Fair Oaks.
+FAIR OAKS (CBS13) – CHP officers faced off Monday with protesters in front of Governor Newsom’s Fair Oaks mansion.

-Dozens of protesters gathered in front of Governor Gavin Newsom’s mansion in Fair Oaks Monday demanding the release of inmates whose lives are at risk because of exposure to COVID-19, they say.
+Dozens of protesters gathered in front of the high metal gates, demanding the release of inmates whose lives are at risk because of exposure to COVID-19, they say.
 They were also demanding the stop of ICE transfers.

 Chained protesters chanting 'Mirror Mirror on the wall, @GavinNewsom free them all!" @CBSSacramento @GoodDaySac pic.twitter.com/cO4I63Qwft